 Businesswise weather was a crucial factor in area economics, as most people were either citrus growers or commercial fisherman.
 Circumstances have had a tremendous impact on these occupations in recent years.
 Very few citizens are involved with these jobs now.
 Most commute between their Oak Hill home to New Smyrna or Edgewater, to the Canaveral Seashore Park, or to Kennedy Space Center.

 The City of Oak Hill was first chartered in 1927.
 Local government was based on a Mayor/Commission with each commissioner functioning as head of a municipal department.
 The city was later disbanded in 1930.
 The country was in a depression and the city petitioned the government to inactivate the charter, which was granted.
 The city later petitioned the government in 1962 to reactivate the charter.
-Clarence Goodrich was the city's mayor from 1963 to 1989.
-Mayor Goodrich's term as Mayor spanned 26 years, the longest term any mayor has held in the State of Florida.
+Clarence Goodrich was the city's mayor from 1963 to 1989, spanning 26 years.

 Today, the City of Oak Hill is valiantly working towards improving its economic, environmental, and cultural standing, while preserving the richness of its history and heritage, so that residents can enjoy the changes that progress brings in these new times without losing the precious quality of days gone by.